apache/mxnet/docs/how_to/env_var.md

   - The number of threads given to prioritized CPU jobs.
 * MXNET_CPU_NNPACK_NTHREADS
   - Values: Int ```(default=4)```
   - The number of threads used for NNPACK.
+NNPACK package aims to provide high-performance implementations of some layers for multi-core CPUs.
+Checkout [NNPACK](http://mxnet.io/how_to/nnpack.html) to know more about it.

 ## Memory Options

 * MXNET_EXEC_ENABLE_INPLACE
   - Values: true or false ```(default=true)```
   - Whether to enable in-place optimization in symbolic execution.
+Checkout [in-place optimization](http://mxnet.io/architecture/note_memory.html#in-place-operations) to know more about it.
 * NNVM_EXEC_MATCH_RANGE
   - Values: Int ```(default=16)```
-  - The rough matching scale in the symbolic execution memory allocator.
+  - The approximate matching scale in the symbolic execution memory allocator.
   - Set this to 0 if you don't want to enable memory sharing between graph nodes(for debugging purposes).
+  - This variable has impact on the result of memory planning.
+So, MXNet sweep between [1, NNVM_EXEC_MATCH_RANGE], and selects the best value.
 * MXNET_EXEC_NUM_TEMP
   - Values: Int ```(default=1)```
-  - The maximum number of temp workspaces to allocate to each device.
+  - The maximum number of temporary workspaces to allocate to each device.
+This controls space replicas and in turn reduces the memory usage.
   - Setting this to a small number can save GPU memory.
 It will also likely decrease the level of parallelism, which is usually acceptable.
+  - MXNet internally uses graph coloring algorithm to [optimize memory consumption](http://mxnet.io/architecture/note_memory.html).
-  - This is used to get number of matching colors and in turn how much parallelism one can get in each GPU.
+  - This parameter is also used to get number of matching colors in graph and in turn how much parallelism one can get in each GPU.
 Color based match usually costs more memory but also enables more parallelism.
 * MXNET_GPU_MEM_POOL_RESERVE
   - Values: Int ```(default=5)```
   - The percentage of GPU memory to reserve for things other than the GPU array, such as kernel launch or cudnn handle space.